Table of Contents

 Tesla’s Powerwall version 2 greatly improves upon the first generation and pushes lithium battery technology forward.
 Because of the massive investments, Tesla puts into their car’s lithium batteries, they are able to use that same technology for home solar systems.
 Previously they operated under the name Solar City for home solar, but now they do everything under the name of Tesla.

 The Powerwall has a relatively low sticker cost, but most installers will tell you that it is a very expensive installation process.
 The battery also requires you to be connected to the internet at all times and will not work if you lose internet connectivity.
 This makes your power bank essentially useless in a grid-down scenario.
+Tesla does mention on their site that the battery has a cellular connection so that it can continue to operate without Wi-Fi.

 From a strict value standpoint, the Tesla Powerwall outperforms LG and Pika (Now Generac) but is outperformed significantly by the new Fortress Power eVault.